-Eric Reid, Who Knelt With Kaepernick, Lands A New NFL Job
+Eric Reid, Who Knelt With Colin Kaepernick, Lands New NFL Job

-Eric Reid, a Pro Bowl safety who has said he was punished for kneeling with Colin Kaepernick during the national anthem, has signed a new deal with the Carolina Panthers, ending his hiatus from the NFL.
+Eric Reid, a Pro Bowl safety who has said he was punished for kneeling with Colin Kaepernick during the national anthem, has signed a deal with the Carolina Panthers, ending his hiatus from the NFL.

-Reid, 26, was a starter in the five years he played for the San Francisco 49ers.
+Reid, 26, was a starter during the five years he played for the San Francisco 49ers.
 But no one signed him after his contract expired at the end of last season.
 The new contract with the Panthers is a one-year deal.

-In San Francisco, Reid was the first player to kneel alongside Kaepernick — and earlier this year, Reid filed a grievance against the NFL and its teams, claiming collusion to punish him for his social advocacy.
+In San Francisco, Reid was the first player to kneel alongside Kaepernick — and earlier this year, Reid filed a grievance against the NFL and its teams, alleging they colluded to punish him for his social advocacy.

-After news of Reid's signing emerged, Kaepernick sent congratulations via Twitter, saying, "Congrats 2 my brother ... who should have been signed the 1st day of free agency."
+After news of Reid's signing, Kaepernick sent congratulations via Twitter, saying, "Congrats 2 my brother ... who should have been signed the 1st day of free agency."

 Congrats 2 my brother @e_reid35, all pro safety who should have been signed the 1st day of free agency, who has signed a football contract.— Colin Kaepernick (@Kaepernick7) September 27, 2018